dTelecom/server-sdk-js/README.md

-# LiveKit Server API for JS
+# Server API for JS

 Javascript/Typescript APIs to manage rooms and to create access tokens.
 This library is designed to work with [livekit-server](https://github.com/livekit/livekit-server).
 Use it with a Node.js backend to manage access to LiveKit.